-Nikon D610 versus Sony A6000
+Nikon D610 vs Sony A6000

 The Nikon D610 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and February 2014.
 The D610 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D610) and an APS-C (A6000) sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Nikon D610 vs Sony A6000